kami-mehar38/Aira-Runtime-Permissions-Android/README.md

 What differs this library

 ## Whats new
-Now callbacks have the list of permissions that are granted or failed
+A separate method to check if the permission is granted or not

 * Short Code
 * Permission within one method
 * Easy to implement
 * Callbacks to check for the permission status
+* Method to check for the permission grant status

 ## Demo